The Point

 The Point operates as an adults-only property, a designation that filters the guest profile toward couples and groups traveling without children, typically seeking a higher-attention, lower-noise environment.
 This format has become more deliberate in the premium retreat sector over the past decade, as properties have found that the adults-only structure allows for a more consistent service register across the full stay, from early morning lake access to late-evening dining.
 The year-round activity programming reinforces the proposition: guests are not arriving solely to eat, but to inhabit a place across multiple days, and the kitchen is one component of a larger designed experience.

 That residential format places The Point in a different competitive conversation from destination restaurants that guests drive to for a single meal.
-The relevant peer set here includes lodge-format properties in the American Northeast and Mid-Atlantic where dining, accommodation, and landscape are bundled, rather than the purely urban fine dining comparisons that benchmarks like Providence in Los Angeles or Albi in Washington, D.C. represent.
+The relevant comparable set here includes lodge-format properties in the American Northeast and Mid-Atlantic where dining, accommodation, and landscape are bundled, rather than the purely urban fine dining comparisons that benchmarks like Providence in Los Angeles or Albi in Washington, D.C. represent.
 For a broader view of how American fine dining traditions have developed from Chicago outward, the lineage running through Charlie Trotter's and into contemporary kitchens is worth understanding as context for where Sato's American fine approach sits historically.

 Seasonal Access and Practical Planning

 Getting to The Point requires deliberate planning regardless of the season, which is part of its appeal to a specific traveler rather than a liability.
 Saranac Lake Regional Airport (SLK) is the closest air option, approximately 14 kilometers from the property via Routes 186 and 30 through Lake Clear.
 Adirondack Regional is a small facility served by limited regional connections, so most travelers flying in should budget for connection time through a larger hub.
 Albany-Rensselaer by train sits 264 kilometers to the south, making it a viable option for those coming from New York City who prefer not to fly into a regional airport.
 The GPS coordinates for the property are 44.3300, -74.1815.
-Year-round programming means there is no true off-season here, though the character of a winter visit, with ice on Upper Saranac Lake and the Great Camp's stone fireplaces as the primary social infrastructure, differs substantially from a summer stay oriented around water and forest.
-Both have their arguments.
+Year-round programming means there is no true off-season here, though the character of a winter visit, with ice on Upper Saranac Lake and the Great Camp's stone fireplaces as the primary social setting, differs substantially from a summer stay oriented around water and forest.

 Quick Comparison